 - Types of care and support available

 - Paying for care

 - Direct payments

-Care and support is the term used to describe the help some adults need to live as well as possible with illness, disability or frailty.
+Care and support is the help some adults need to live as well as possible with illness, disability or frailty.
 This can include help while you live at home, when you are out and about in the community or in a new place of residence such as a care home.

-To establish what care you need and to help identify what support is required to meet your needs, a care assessment is carried out by Camden Council.
-The assessment is also used to check if you are eligible to receive assistance from the Council.
-Even if you think you might not be eligible for support, you and the person who supports you are entitled to have an assessment.
+To establish what care you need and to help identify what support is required to meet your needs, a care assessment is carried out by Adult Social Care.
+The assessment also checks your eligibility to receive financial assistance from the Council.
+Even if you think you might not be eligible for support, you and the person who supports you are still entitled to have an assessment.

 If you do not feel confident or able to make decisions about your care and support, there is help available.
 Please visit our section on advocacy and making decisions for further information.

 To check your eligibility for care and support services click here to complete a self-assessment form online.
-To contact the Adult social care Access and Response Team to request an assessment of your care and support needs telephone 020 7974 4000 (option 1).
+You can contact the Adult Social Care Access and Response Team to request an assessment of your care and support needs on telephone 020 7974 4000 (option 1).